cbraissant/SF-Tech-website/_pages/en/tnt-classic.md

 link-card:
   - classic
   - neoprene-pro
+  - pads
   - tnt
-  - trilam-pro
 ---
-The SF Tech Trilam Classic Kevlar® is a versatile suit for recreational and technical divers, in both cold and tempered water.
-With its Kevlar® reinforcements, the Trilam Classic is suited for open water divers as well as cave or wreck divers.
+The SF Tech TNT Classic is an hybrid suit made of our revolutionary TNT material and a high quality Nylon RipStop trilaminate.
+A versatile suit for recreational and technical divers, in both cold and tempered water.
+With its Kevlar® reinforcements, the TNT Classic is suited for open water divers as well as cave or wreck divers.

-The trilaminate material is lightweight and flexible, and the fitted cut provides excellent freedom of movement.
+The TNT and trilaminate material are lightweight and flexible, and the fitted cut provides excellent freedom of movement.
 The front-zipper entry as well as the telescopic torso allow the diver to be self-sufficient in the donning and doffing process.

 Kevlar® reinforcement are provided on arms, chest, back as well as the knees and crotch area.
 The rest of the suit is made of Nylon RipStop, a material commonly used for the manufacture of technical products with high stresses, such as paraglider or boat sails.